sebrauschert/OceanOmics-amplicon/README.md

 bash scripts/07-run_LCA.sh -v Voyage1 -a Assay1 -db nt
 ```

+`logs/07-run_LCA.log` contains the main run's output.
+Since this script downloads the taxonomy database from NCBI we retain this database for reproducibility reasons, it is stored in a folder starting with today's date and ending in 'taxdump'.
+There are two logs detailing this database: line-counts are in `logs/07-run_LCA_taxdump_linecounts.log` and md5sums are in `logs/07-run_LCA_taxdump_md5sums.log`.

 When using NCBI-NT as the subject database, we use a helper script that removes sequences deposited in NCBI-NT with a vague taxonomic assignment.

 ```